Judaism and Mormonism: Jewish presence in Utah

 Not long after LDS Church members reached the Salt Lake Valley, adherents of Judaism also arrived in the area.
 Alexander Neibaur, a Jewish convert to the LDS Church, arrived in 1848.
 The first permanent Jewish family in Utah is thought to be Julius Gerson Brooks and his wife, Isabell.
-The first Jewish cemetery in Salt Lake City, Utah, was on land donated by Brigham Young in 1869, and the first Reform synagogue in Salt Lake was funded by the Church of Jesus Christ of Latter-day Saints.
+The first Jewish cemetery in Salt Lake City, Utah, was on land donated by Brigham Young in 1869, and the first Reform synagogue in Salt Lake was funded by the LDS Church.
 Inspired by the Jewish back-to-the-land movement, Eastern European Jewish immigrants from Philadelphia and New York established the Clarion colony in Sanpete County in 1910.
 The colony was organized by the Jewish Agricultural and Colonial Association, and with approximately 200 individuals at its height, was one of the largest Jewish farming colony initiatives of its era.

 Simon Bamberger, the fourth Governor of Utah (1917–1921) was Jewish; antisemitic publications targeting Bamberger were denounced by most Utahns.
 B. H. Roberts, a politician and church leader, supported Bamberger's campaign by nominating him for the governor.